Smol-GS: Compact Representations for Abstract 3D Gaussian Splatting

 \section{Introduction}

 3D Gaussian Splatting (3DGS, \cite{kerbl20233dgs}) is a paradigm for novel view synthesis that models a scene as a set of rasterized Gaussian splats.
 It achieves real-time speed and high rendering quality through rasterization techniques \cite{lassner2021pulsar}.
 However, 3DGS suffers from memory inefficiency; it often requires several gigabytes of storage with millions of splats to represent complex scenes.
-This issue related to the large memory footprint has been tackled extensively in recent work \cite{chen2024hac,chen2025hac++,liu2024hemgs, navaneet2024compgs,lee2024compact3d,niedermayr2024compressed3d,papantonakis2024reducing3d,morgenstern2024sog,fan2024lightgaussian,wang2024contextgs,mallick2024taming3dgs,fang2024minisplatting,zhang2025gaussianspa,pateux2025bogauss,ren2024octree,girish2024eagles,wang2025nsvqgs,ye2025gsplat}.
+This issue of large memory footprint has been tackled extensively in recent works \cite{chen2024hac,chen2025hac++,liu2024hemgs, navaneet2024compgs,lee2024compact3d,niedermayr2024compressed3d,papantonakis2024reducing3d,morgenstern2024sog,fan2024lightgaussian,wang2024contextgs,mallick2024taming3dgs,fang2024minisplatting,zhang2025gaussianspa,pateux2025bogauss,ren2024octree,girish2024eagles,wang2025nsvqgs,ye2025gsplat}.
 These methods improve compactness to varying degrees, yet the coordinate data and high-dimensional appearance cues remain hard to store efficiently at scale.

-Two directions dominate current 3DGS compression: {\em (i)}~Signal-processing approaches quantize or vector-quantize splat attributes and deliver sizable savings \citep{navaneet2024compgs,lee2024compact3d,fan2024lightgaussian,papantonakis2024reducing3d,niedermayr2024compressed3d,wang2025nsvqgs}. {\em (ii)}~Learning-based approaches compress by sharing structure across splats, with anchor--offset hierarchies from Scaffold-GS \citep{lu2024scaffoldgs} forming the backbone of the most competitive results \citep{chen2024hac,chen2025hac++,liu2024hemgs,wang2024contextgs}.
-However, signal-processing pipelines do not fully exploit local spatial correlations and repeated patterns among splats, and anchor--offset designs can introduce transparent or invisible offsets and extra heuristics, while often sidestepping coordinate compression because reconstruction is sensitive to coordinate errors.
-We revisit this premise (see \cref{fig:teaser}).
-Our work hinges on the realization that keeping the spatial structure explicit (but efficiently packed) and abstracting the splat-wise visual features away can result in highly efficient compression.
+Two main directions dominate current 3DGS compression research: {\em (i)}~Signal-processing approaches quantize splat attributes and deliver considerable storage savings \citep{navaneet2024compgs,lee2024compact3d,fan2024lightgaussian,papantonakis2024reducing3d,niedermayr2024compressed3d,wang2025nsvqgs}; {\em (ii)}~Learning-based approaches compress by sharing structure across splats, with anchor-offset hierarchies from Scaffold-GS \citep{lu2024scaffoldgs} forming the backbone of the most competitive results \citep{chen2024hac,chen2025hac++,liu2024hemgs,wang2024contextgs}.
+However, signal-processing pipelines do not fully exploit local spatial correlations and repeated patterns among splats, and anchor-offset designs can introduce transparent or invisible offsets and extra heuristics.
+These approaches often sidestep coordinate compression because reconstruction is sensitive to spatial errors.
+We revisit this premise in our work (see \cref{fig:teaser}) that hinges on the realization that keeping the spatial structure explicit (but efficiently packed) and abstracting the splat-wise visual features away can result in highly efficient compression.